 Demonstrated ability to think and plan at a strategic level

 Proven ability to prioritize and balance multiple demands in a fast-paced, creative environment; highly organized and detail oriented

 Competence in Excel, Word, and database programs; experience with web-based applications highly desirable

 This is a regular, full time (37.5hours/week), exempt, position that includes benefits.
 Please, no phone calls in regards to this job.

-The Exploratorium is committed to providing equal employment without regard to race, color, religion, sex, sexual orientation, national origin, age, disability, ancestry, genetic information, citizenship, marital status, pregnancy, veteran’s status or any other class protected by applicable law.
+The Exploratorium is committed to providing equal employment without regard to race, color, religious expression, sex, sexual orientation, gender identity or expression, national origin, age, disability, ancestry, genetic information, citizenship, marital status, pregnancy, veteran’s status or any other class protected by applicable law.

 The Exploratorium will consider for employment qualified applicants with arrest and conviction records pursuant to the San Francisco Fair Chance Ordinance.